Paley the Plagiarist? (by Glenn Branch)

 As fascinating as cricket behavior might be, honeybee cognition is where all the action is, at least so far as experiments have revealed.
 Honeybees are relatively big-brained for insects (they have nervous systems of about 1 million neurons).
 And they are capable of some very impressive things including categorization, concept formation, and processing multiple concepts at once.
 The first involves learning to treat discernible stimuli as the same.
 For instance, bees can be trained to classify images as ‘flowers’, ‘stems’, or ‘landscapes’ (Zhang et al, 2004).
 Once they’ve learned the categories, they will reliably group brand new images they’ve never encountered before into the right category.
 So-called ‘concept formation’ involves classifying things on the basis of relational properties that are independent of the physical nature of the stimulus.
 Bees can learn relations such as ‘sameness/difference’, ‘above/below’, and ‘different from’.
 Honeybees can even handle two of these concepts at once, choosing, for instance, the thing which is both above and to the right (Giurfa & Menzel, 2013).
 But that’s not the end of it.
 Honeybees communicate symbolically (via the famous ‘waggle dance’), build complex spatial maps that let them dead-reckon their way home, and can count up to four (Chitka & Niven, 2009; Dacke & Srinivason, 2008).
 That last one is particularly striking.

 What I find even more incredible, however, is just how simple a nervous system can be and yet exhibit rich learning capacities.
 Even the lowly round worm, Caenorhabditis elegans, with its meager 302 neurons, is capable of learning by classical conditioning, differential conditioning, context conditioning, and more (Rankin, 2004).
-For a rich overview of the current state of the art regarding the full range of studied invertebrate---from slugs to bugs---check out the book Invertebrate Learning and Memory edited by Menzel and Benjamin.
+For a rich overview of the current state of the art regarding the full range of studied invertebrate—from slugs to bugs—check out the book Invertebrate Learning and Memory edited by Menzel and Benjamin.

-Of course, all of this rich learning behavior exhibited by animals with modest nervous systems already suggests there's something wrong with the presumed association between brain size and cognitive repertoire.
-But it's only suggestive.
-An explicit argument can found, however, in the excellent review article by Chittka and Niven (2009), entitled "Are bigger brains better?"
-In short, the exhilarating answer they defend is "no." They point to two reasons to believe that small nervous systems are capable of the same breadth and diversity of cognitive functions as big brains.
+Of course, all of this rich learning behavior exhibited by animals with modest nervous systems already suggests there’s something wrong with the presumed association between brain size and cognitive repertoire.
+But it’s only suggestive.
+An explicit argument can found, however, in the excellent review article by Chittka and Niven (2009), entitled “Are bigger brains better?”
+In short, the exhilarating answer they defend is “no.” They point to two reasons to believe that small nervous systems are capable of the same breadth and diversity of cognitive functions as big brains.
 The first is the sort of behaviors actually observed in small-brained animals, some of which I described above.
 The second is theoretical work showing that shockingly small neural nets suffice for some complex tasks.
-They point, for instance, to studies showing that 12 neurons suffices for simple categorization tasks, while something in the ballpark of 500 are needed for basic numerical abilities---a network of about 500 neurons can parse a scene into discrete objects and count them.
+They point, for instance, to studies showing that 12 neurons suffices for simple categorization tasks, while something in the ballpark of 500 are needed for basic numerical abilities—a network of about 500 neurons can parse a scene into discrete objects and count them.
 Why then do we find so many big brains?
-If they don't significantly increase your behavioural repertoire, what do they get you?
+If they don’t significantly increase your behavioural repertoire, what do they get you?
 Here again the answer Chittka and Niven give is twofold.
 On the one hand, bigger bodies with more muscles requiring innervation require more neurons to run them.
 Second, increasing the size of particular neuronal modules can increase the associated capacity.
 Your visual acuity is enormously better than that of a honeybee, and your long-term memory is vastly superior to that of the slug.
-In short, big brains don't bring a new kind of cognition, just more and better versions of the same.
+In short, big brains don’t bring a new kind of cognition, just more and better versions of the same.
 I find the case compelling, but I encourage the reader to assess the paper for himself.

 As an aside, there’s more than one way a brain can be small.
 On the one hand, you might reduce the number of neurons, as in C. elegans.
 On the other, you might reduce the size of the neurons.
 There is currently a sub-field of neurobiology that considers the ways in which nervous systems have been miniaturized.
 I won’t say much about this except to share an example that completely blows my mind every time I look at it.
 Here’s a figure from Niven & Farris (2012):